sumup-oss/circuit-ui/CONTRIBUTING.md

 # Contributing

+## Don't work at SumUp?

+In an effort to give back to the community from which we learn so much, our documentation and code are public.
+However, the intended use case for Circuit UI is purely internal for our product, so please treat this as a read-only project and inspiration only.

 ## Code of Conduct (CoC)

 We want to foster an inclusive and friendly community around our Open Source efforts.
 Like all SumUp Open Source projects, this project follows the Contributor Covenant Code of Conduct.
 Please, [read it and follow it](https://github.com/sumup-oss/circuit-ui/tree/main/CODE_OF_CONDUCT.md).